 Everything in Halkidiki was delicious because the food is prepared from the purest of ingredients!
-Even so, here are my recommendations for some good restaurants and amazing beach bars (I haven’t been to all places on the peninsula, but here are the ones that I tried and liked).
+With that said, here are my recommendations for some good restaurants and amazing beach bars (I haven’t been to all the places on the peninsula, but here are the ones that I tried and liked).

-- St George bar – go there for a fancy cocktail laying on a chaise long and staring at the mesmerizing sunset
+- Saint George Bar – go there to enjoy a fancy cocktail while laying on a chaise lounge and staring at the mesmerizing sunset

 - Aristos – my favorite place!
 It is an excellent seafood tavern with fantastic service where you can eat with your feet in the sea!
-I got an amber jack stake and it was so delicious!
+I got an amberjack steak and it was so delicious!

 Where to stay in Halkidiki